Ask the General; Can You Fix This?

 Over that time, he designed, sold, project-managed and installed over a thousand inground swimming pools.
 As a pool owner himself, he’s the perfect authority to give you the inside scoop, with amazing tips and tricks to make pool ownership a breeze!

-Inground fiberglass swimming pools with built-in tanning ledges are heaven.
+Inground fiberglass swimming pools featuring built-in tanning ledges are, in a word, heaven.
 They allow swimmers to lounge in just enough water to keep cool while still soaking up the sun’s rays.
-They really do offer the best of both worlds, and tanning ledges have rapidly become one of the most sought-after features in the fiberglass pool industry.
-Built-in tanning ledges are also great for kids and pets.
-Whether they’re swimmers or not, they can enjoy the water and relax on the shallow ledge.
-Add a bubbler to make a little splash, and you have the perfect backyard pool oasis.
+Whether you’re in tanning ledge chairs or sitting on the ledge itself, they truly offer the best of both worlds.
+Built-in tanning ledges are also great for young children and family pets.
+Whether they’re confident swimmers or not, all can enjoy the water and relax on the wading area’s shallow ledge.
+Add a bubbler or other fun water feature to make a little splash, and you have the perfect backyard pool oasis.
+However, for all the enjoyment built-in tanning ledges can bring to fiberglass pool owners, proper installation is essential for long-lasting enjoyment.

-However, for all the enjoyment built-in tanning ledges can bring to fiberglass pool owners, they’ve typically presented a challenge for pool builders.
-Properly backfilling underneath tanning ledges can be difficult.
-The tight spaces and voids they create at the transition areas are hard to reach, and the varying grades needed for excavation add time, money and headaches to the pool building process.
-And if it’s not properly backfilled and installed, a tanning ledge can have a hollow feel under your feet.
-Over time, the backfill can shift and settle under the tanning ledge and leave voids.
+Properly backfilling under and around a fiberglass pool shell’s tanning ledge can be difficult.
+The tight spaces and voids the ledge creates at transition areas are hard to reach, and the varying grades needed for excavation add time, money, and potential headaches to the pool-building process.
+If the pool builder doesn’t backfill and install it correctly, a tanning ledge can develop a hollow or fragile feeling under your feet.
+Over time, the backfill material can shift and settle under the tanning ledge, leaving voids between the pool shell and the ground below.

-The Thursday Pools Backfill Eliminator®
+Meet The Thursday Pools Backfill Eliminator®

 Ask The General: How Do You Prime the Pool Pump?